angelfergar/sauce-demo-autoqa-framework/README.md

 The framework is implemented using **Python, Selenium, pytest, unittest and the Page Object Model (POM)**, with modular design for maintainability and scalability.

-It uses **Python, Selenium, pytest, and unittest** to perform smoke tests on the basic functionality of the platform, covering:
+It uses **Python, Selenium, pytest, and unittest** to perform smoke tests on the basic functionality of the platform.

 ---